RhythmForge/RhythmForge-Web/docs/terms-of-service.md

 ##### 1. Introduction
-Welcome to osunolimits.dev, an osu! private server operated by Marc Andre Herpers ("we," "our," or "us").
+Welcome to RhythmForge(gaize.dev), an osu! private server operated by Gaize & Snabbis ("we," "our," or "us").
 By using our website and services, you agree to these Terms of Service ("Terms").
 If you do not agree, please discontinue use of our services.

 ---

 ##### 2. Services
-osunolimits.dev provides a private osu! game server and related features.
+RhythmForge(gaize.dev) provides a private osu! game server and related features.
 Services include account creation, game statistics tracking, and leaderboard management.

 ---